-As your toddler ventures farther into the realm of solid foods, you may notice her starting to really enjoy fruit.
-Who can blame her?
+As your toddler ventures farther into the realm of solid foods, you may notice him starting to really enjoy fruit.
+Who can blame him?
 It’s sweet, colorful, and has all kinds of textures – but this deliciousness can backfire if your toddler starts rejecting any foods that aren’t as sweet as fruit.
 If this sounds familiar, you might be wondering how much fruit you should be serving your toddler every day.

 Toddlers should normally eat around two servings of ½ to one cup (or 120 ml) of fruit every day.
 Fruits contain essential vitamins and minerals that help the body function, but they also have a lot of sugar.

 Because of this, it’s probably best your toddler doesn’t eat more than one cup (or 240 ml) of fruit a day.
 This also encourages your toddler to get a wider array of nutrients from other kinds of food.